morningred88/AWS/EC2_high_availability_and_scalability.md

 Select at least two Availability Zones and one subnet per zone.
 The load balancer routes traffic to target in these Availability Zones only.

+### Target group

+ALB forward traffic to **different target groups** instead of instances directly like in CLB.

+**Target type of Target group**

+* private IP addresses
+* ECS tasks
+* EC2 instances
+* Lambda functions.

+If you choose a target type as Instances, then all the registered target in the target group must be EC2 instances.

+You can **Register Targets** or **Deregister Target** to manage the number of targets.